Voluntary Protection Program (VPP) Star Status

 ORISE Nationally Recognized as a DOE Legacy of Stars Site

-ORISE has been named a 2010 Legacy of Stars site.
-This is the second consecutive time ORISE has received the prestigious designation, which is held by only nine U.S. Department of Energy sites nationwide.
+ORISE has been named a 2014 Legacy of Stars site.
+This is the third consecutive time ORISE has received the prestigious designation, which is held by only nine U.S. Department of Energy sites nationwide.
 ORISE first achieved this designation in 2008.
 The designation is awarded to organizations that participate in the DOE Voluntary Protection Program (VPP) and have received the agency’s Star of Excellence Award for three consecutive years.

 “Safety comes first at ORISE, and being recognized as a Legacy of Stars site is so gratifying because it means that we are living and working in accordance with safety being one of our top priorities,” said ORISE Director Andy Page.
 “The challenge is to maintain that high standard now and in the future, and thankfully, the positive culture at ORISE makes us confident that we can do that.”

 DOE Legacy of Stars Award.
 Click image to enlarge.

 For more information, contact:

 Environment, Safety & Health